gitter-badger/cecil/docs/ConfigureAWSAccount.md

 Use the api token to manage your account.

+## Obtain another API token

+If the API token you got when creating and activating the account expired or you just lost it, you can always get another one.

+To get another API token, send the same request as when creating an account.
+You will receive another email with a verification_token.

 ## Choose an AWS account for Cecil to watch

 For the AWS account you wish to monitor/control via Cecil, you will need to have access to an IAM user with an AdministratorAccess policy attached.